Miguelco23/Miguelco23/README.md

 # Miguel Angel Cabrera

-👋 *Hi there*, I’m Miguel
+*Hi there*, I’m Miguel 👋
 * Im a computer science student, in my last year of career. 👨🏼‍🎓

-* I’m interested in frontend and mobile development and i know some techs like Html, css, javascript, python django and bootstrap 👨🏼‍💻
+* I’m interested in frontend and mobile development.<br>
+I know some techs like Html, css, javascript, python django and bootstrap 👨🏼‍💻

 * I’m currently learning React.js 📓